← All Articles

 Building Your Financial Case: The Data Points That Matter

-Sponsorship Uplift: Events with marquee speakers command 15-30% higher sponsorship rates.
-If you typically secure $100,000 in sponsorships, a name-brand AI speaker could justify $15,000-$30,000 in premium pricing.
+Sponsorship Uplift: Events with marquee speakers command higher sponsorship rates because sponsors want access to engaged, senior audiences.
+If you typically secure $100,000 in sponsorships, a recognized speaker strengthens your pitch to sponsors and can justify premium pricing.
+Sponsors know that attendees show up and pay attention when the content is compelling.

 The Speaker Fee Breakdown: Understanding True Costs